 Dividing Property - De Facto Separation

-The Family Court and the Federal Circuit Court have the power to make orders in relation to financial matters such as dividing property, following the breakdown of a de facto relationship.
+The Federal Circuit and Family Court of Australia (FCFCA) has the power to make orders in relation to financial matters such as dividing property, following the breakdown of a de facto relationship.
 Applications for property orders must be made within 2 years of the breakdown of a de facto relationship.
 An Application made outside of that time period, requires permission from the court.

 In order for the court to have jurisdiction to make Orders in relation to property, the court must be satisfied that the parties are in a genuine de facto relationship.
 Section 4AA of the Family Law Act 1975 states the many factors that are taken into account to establish the existence of a legal de facto relationship.

 Once a de facto relationship has been established, the court can make orders in relation to any property that the couple own, either separately, or in joint names.

 How much will I receive of our property after we separate?

 Determining what property you and your former partner will keep after separation is called “a property settlement”.
 Your entitlement to a property settlement is not worked out by an exact formula and depends on the circumstances of your relationship.
 The overriding factor that needs to be considered is if the division of your and your partner’s property is “just and equitable”.

 The Act and past cases provide guidance about how to determine a “just and equitable” division of property.
 A number of steps to consider to determine what your entitlement may be.
 The 3 steps are as follows:

 If you can ask for an order for property settlement pursuant to the Act then the next step involves working out the value of what you and your partner own and what you owe money on.
 This includes:

 - investment properties;

 - business operated by you and/or your partner;